deleyeem/python_challenge/README.md

   The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period

-PyPoll ch:helping a small, rural town modernize its vote-counting process Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+PyPoll: helping a small, rural town modernize its vote-counting process Your task is to create a Python script that analyzes the votes and calculates each of the following values:
   The total number of votes cast
   A complete list of candidates who received votes